Updated December 20, 2017

-Ads.txt is an initiative proposed by the Interactive Advertising Bureau Tech Lab (IAB) to promote and improve transparency in programmatic advertising.
-It’s an easy way for publishers to clearly indicate to buyers who is authorized to sell their inventory and an initiative that we at Sovrn support 100%.
+Ads.txt is an initiative from the Interactive Advertising Bureau Tech Lab (IAB) to promote and improve transparency in programmatic advertising.
+It’s an easy way for publishers to clearly indicate to buyers who is authorized to sell their inventory.
+We at Sovrn support the ads.txt initiative 100%.

 Great, so why should I care?
 Is it important?

 One way fraudsters game the system is by spoofing legitimate sites.
 Ads.txt was built to prevent inventory counterfeiting.
 In addition, it also helps you manage legitimate partnerships like the one you have with Sovrn.